MinIsMin/SkidCheck-2.0/README.md

 Commands:
-sk            --Re-play the sound and message of any cheaters in game.
+sk            --Re-play the sound and message if any cheaters in game.

 sk_update     --Sync all lists rignt now, usually runs every sk_sync hours